Get More Info Here

 - Managers are personally involved in experimenting, thereby fostering an environment of change in the organization.

 HPO Factor 4.
 Long-Term Commitment.

-An HPO grows through partnerships with suppliers and customers, extending long-term commitment and value to all stakeholders.
+A HPO grows through partnerships with suppliers and customers, extending long-term commitment and value to all stakeholders.

 - Vacancies are filled by high-potential internal candidates, and people are encouraged to become leaders.

-- The HPO creates a safe and secure workplace (both physical and mental),
+- The HPO creates a psychologically safe and secure workplace (both physical, emotional, and mental),

 - Only lays off people as a last resort.

-An HPO compensates for dying strategies by renewing them and making them unique. relevant and hyper-responsive with greater #AdaptAgility.
+A High Performance Organisation compensates for dying strategies by renewing them and making them unique. relevant and hyper-responsive with greater #AdaptAgility.

-The organization continuously improves, simplifies and aligns its processes, innovating its products and services and creating new sources of competitive advantage to respond to market changes.
+The organization continuously reinvents, improves, simplifies, and aligns, its processes, innovating its products and services, and creating new sources of competitive advantage to respond to market changes.

-The HPO manages its core competences efficiently, and sources out non-core competences to the most cost-effective service providers.
+The (HPO) High Performance Organisation manages its core competences efficiently, and outsources non-core competences to the most cost-effective service providers.